simple-icons/simple-icons-font/README.md

 <link rel="stylesheet" href="https://unpkg.com/simple-icons-font@2/font/simple-icons.min.css" type="text/css">
 ```

+These examples use the latest major version.
+This means you won't receive any updates following the next major release.
+You can use `@latest` instead to receive updates indefinitely.
+However, this will result in a icons not showing as expected if an icon is removed.

 ### NodeJS

 The font is also available through our npm package.
 To install, simply run: